 TransCarotid Artery Revascularization (TCAR)

 The surgeons at Vascular Associates of San Diego were the first in San Diego County to perform an innovative treatment for carotid artery disease called TransCarotid Artery Revascularization (TCAR).
-Insert link to video here The technique allows us to safely place a stent into the carotid artery directly through a small cut above the collar bone.
-The brain is protected from debris during the placement of the stent by a novel device that temporarily reverses blood flow from the brain.
-We now have the some of the most extensive experience in Southern California with this remarkable technique.
+The technique allows us to safely place a stent into the carotid artery directly through a small cut above the collar bone.
+The brain is protected from debris during the placement of the stent by a novel device that temporarily reversed blood flow from the brain.
+We now have the most experience in Southern California with this remarkable technique.

 Endovascular Treatment of Venous Disease